 As the air gets even colder, it can become difficult to keep your hands and fingers warm while riding and doing your chores.
 Select the best pair of gloves you can afford, and they’ll prove a good investment of your time and money, and will help ensure your hands stay warm.
 Good quality gloves should last as well providing you don’t lose them!

 For the best value for money, the Mark Todd Winter Grip Fleece Glove is outstanding value with a very good silicone grip.
-The Roeckl Chester Winter Gloves remains the best leather glove whilst the Roeckl Polartec Touch Gloves is 'touch screen sensitive' so you can use your mobile phone while you're wearing them.
+The Roeckl Chester Winter Glove remains the best leather glove whilst the Roeckl Polartec Touch Gloves is 'touch screen sensitive' so you can use your mobile phone while you're wearing them.